 When I walk into a room I always feel like I have something tremendous to give you.
 I have a gift for you.
 I can help your sales team hit their numbers.
 I can help your sales professionals reach their goals.
 I can help your salespeople to help their customers achieve what they want.

 So, it’s two things.
 Your perception and your belief in what you are conveying.
 I believe in what I do.
 I believe what I do makes a difference and helps people and that it matters.
-So, I project that.
+So, I project that sales mindset.

 When it comes to sales teams, what is one thing that when you tweak, they perform better?

-It’s usually around being clear about the sales process and understanding the true signs of success.
+It’s usually around being clear about the sales process, the sales mindset and understanding the true signs of success.

 A lot of salespeople are very vague so they’re like “I think the meeting went really well.”
 But they don’t actually know how to gauge that the meeting went well.